pascomnet/documentation/site/content/gateways/beronet/_index.en.md

 ---
-title: beroNet Gateways einrichten
+title: beroNet Gateways Setup
-description: Integrieren Sie Ihre Analog- und ISDN-Endgeräte mithilfe von beroNet Gateways in Ihre pascom
+description: How to integrate Analog and ISDN endpoints into your pascom phone system using a beroNet Gateway.
 weight: 10
 ---